 If you have a bad coffee in Melbourne it’s time to sit down and reconsider your life as you’re doing something terribly, terribly wrong.

 I couldn’t really narrow it down to just one or two places so here’s a quick list instead.
 I favour the tiny little coffee-bar kinda place with a singular focus.
-Maybe they serve milk, maybe they don’t, but each of these places are legitimately great and will serve you up something perfectly crafted with some quick, friendly banter: (They have about five stores across town but their prettiest is Collins St); ; Traveller (2/14 Crossley St) ; Burnside (87A Smith St, Fitzroy); Shop Front (39 Victoria Parade), Brother Baba Budan (359 Little Bourke St).
+Maybe they serve milk, maybe they don’t, but each of these places is legitimately great and will serve you up something perfectly crafted with some quick, friendly banter: Market Lane Coffee (they have about five stores across town but their prettiest is Collins St), Patricia (493-495 Little Bourke St), Traveller (2/14 Crossley St), Dukes (247 Flinders Lane); Burnside (87A Smith St, Fitzroy); and Brother Baba Budan (359 Little Bourke St).

 🍳 Breakfast spots

 There are crazy lines for this place; best to go early on a Friday or book a spot at the bar to taste the full lineup.
 Kate has brought croissants to a whole new level in this city and I will love her forever for it.
 Each one takes 4 full days to fatten up from pastry embryo into archetypal perfection.
 Gestation takes place inside a state-of-the-art, glass-enclosed, temperature-controlled room.
 It’s pure science applied to pastry (not surprisingly her previous career was a Formula One engineer).

 Wide Open Road

 I actually don’t breakfast out as much as I used to.
 I prefer to cook my eggs at home and save my money for dinner.
 However, I always find it difficult to choose what to have at this place, which is a sign that a) they have lots I want to eat, and b) those things are not easily poached in 3 minutes at home.